mmaleck/chondrocyte/README.md

 ## Installation

-The followinfg python modules are needed to use Choondrocyte,
+The following python modules are needed to use chondrocyte,

 * Numpy (developed with Version: 1.18.1)
 * Scipy (developed with Version: 1.6.0)
+* matplotlib (developed with Version: 3.4.1)

 To use chondrocyte, please clone the repository.